Bells Bend Farms 2019 Member Agreement

 If only a small portion of crops fail, we compensate for the failed crops by filling your share with other crops grown on the farm that are ready for harvest at that time.
 We may cover for a crop loss by buying in from other local farmers with growing practices similar to ours and you will always be notified if this happens with any item.
 This may not be a feasible option for all crops because of cost or widespread failure.

 Although every season is different and there is usually one or two crops each year that do not perform as usual, we rarely have any overall shortage of crops to harvest for you.
-This is our 10th season growing for a CSA and we have a fairly good system worked out to keep you full and happy!
+This is our 10th season growing for a CSA and the program continues to improve each year.

 B. Sharing in the Reward of Crop Surplus